 Writing a good early reader is an art.
 The words need to be simple, repetitive, and easy to decode, yet the story still has to grab the reader.
 That is why you see so many character-driven books and series for early readers.
 The stories are lacking, but the characters ensure that kids will pick them up.
 But will they pick them up again and again?

-Here are five books that won’t bore your early readers:
+Here's a countdown of six parent-popular books that won’t bore your early readers.